sharmadeepak8616/Js-Winter-Wdio-2023/Notes/SetUp.md

     Send collaborator request to Ahsan or I (based on Lab session) Ahsan's email:  ahsan@technosoftacademy.io
         Deepak's email: deepak@technosoftacademy.io
-2. Clone the new repo in local
+2. In terminal/GitBash: Clone the new repo in local
-3. Go in to the new repo in local
+3. In terminal/GitBash: Go in to the new repo in local
-4. Create new branch
+4. In terminal/GitBash: Create new branch
-5. Checkout on the new-branch
+5. In terminal/GitBash: Checkout on the new-branch
-6. Create node project
+6. In terminal/GitBash: Create node project
     Command: npm init –y
-7. Install WebDriver-IO cli
+7. In terminal/GitBash: Install WebDriver-IO cli
     Command: npm install @wdio/cli
-8. Set up wdio config file
+8. In terminal/GitBash: Set up wdio config file
     Command: npx wdio config
     ?
-A project named "winter-wdio-2023" was detected at "/Users/deepaksharma/Documents/git/Winter-Wdio-2023",
+A project named "js-winter-wdio-2023" was detected at "/Users/deepaksharma/Documents/git/Js-Winter-Wdio-2023",
     correct?
 Yes
     ?
 Where should your tests be launched? local - for e2e testing of web and mobile applications ?
 Where is your automation backend located?
 On my local machine